lbilli/Jib.jl/README.md

 [Interactive Brokers](https://www.interactivebrokers.com/) API to communicate with their TWS or IBGateway.

-It aims to be feature complete, though it does not support legacy versions:
+It aims to be feature complete, however it does not intend to support legacy versions.
-_i.e._ only API versions `v100` and above are currently supported.
+Currently, only API versions ~`v100`~ `v142+` are supported.
-This limit may become even stricter in the future.

 The package design follows the official C++/Java
 [IB API](http://interactivebrokers.github.io/tws-api/),